txje/F-seq/README.txt

 Main.java:~320 Is the random cut distribution for computing standard deviation still accurate?
 Same at ~350 for wgThreshold

+The current version of HTSJDK (samtools/htsjdk commit 9c01b696ab) does not play nice with the current version of Snappy (1.1.1.4), so I basically disabled Snappy in HTSJDK by changing htsjdk/samtools/util/SnappyLoader.java:86 to just ask "if(true)"

 See txje/sequence-bias-adjustment for more information on read weights
 -----------------------------------